sell my hoarder house fast in oregon_bridgetown home buyers

 Hoarder

 Are you familiar with the term “wet hoarder”?
-This lesser-known syndrome refers to individuals who struggle with hoarding possessions and maintaining a clean and dry living environment.
-Wet hoarding is a specific type of hoarding disorder where items that are damp, wet, or soiled are accumulated, resulting in an unsanitary and potentially hazardous living space.
-The effects of wet hoarding can be severe, affecting both the individual and the surrounding environment.
+This lesser-known condition describes individuals who not only accumulate possessions but also struggle to maintain a clean, dry living environment.
+Wet hoarding involves collecting items that are damp, soiled, or water-damaged, often creating unsanitary and unsafe conditions for both the homeowner and the surrounding property.

 Key Takeaways: